Grow Carrots in a Grow Bag

 - Granular fertilizer: We recommend All-Purpose Fertilizer.

 When we started thinking about all the vegetable crops that might benefit from the ideal growing conditions in a Grow Bag, carrots were right at the top of the list.
 All vegetables grow better in good soil, but there are some crops that demand it.
 Carrots, being a root crop, simply won't develop properly in heavy clay or stony soils.
 For best appearance and a sweet flavor, they need soil that's friable, well-drained, neutral to alkaline, and not too rich in nitrogen.
+Grow Bags are a good option for urban gardeners, who often have little space but plenty of sun.

 In our tests, we planted several crops of carrots in Grow Bags similar to our Potato Grow Bags.
 All the bags were filled with pre-moistened Container Mix, to which we added All-Purpose Fertilizer and Container Booster Mix.
 A few cups of compost could be substituted for the Booster Mix.